antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ## The Code is Not Scannable

-Before going into details, let's picture your goal of your QR Code first.
+Before going into details, let's picture the goal of your QR Code first.
 Here are 3 typical approaches listed by [@1r00t](https://github.com/1r00t):

 - Artistic code that scans 100% and is obvious but creative
 - Code that is kind of hidden but with a bit of fiddling you get it
-- Code that is completely hidden as sort of secret message
+- Code that is completely hidden as a sort of secret message

 All these approaches are viable.
-They are on the different balance between the art and the functionality.
-It's better to have such expectation so you can tune your models, parameters and prompts accordingly.
+They are on a different balance between the art and the functionality.
+It's better to have such expectations so you can tune your models, parameters and prompts accordingly.

 ### The Scanners

-If you goal is to make a more blended-in QR Code, and you are okay with the code not being scannable by all QR Code readers, we recommend to iPhone's code scanner from Control Center, or the scanner from [WeChat](https://www.wechat.com/en/) to verify your QR Code.
+If your goal is to make a more blended-in QR Code, and you are okay with the code not being scannable by all QR Code readers, we recommend to iPhone's code scanner from Control Center, or the scanner from [WeChat](https://www.wechat.com/en/) to verify your QR Code.
 They are the most tolerant ones we found so far.

-// TODO:

 ### Parameters